Workplace Behavior

 The Business Agent handles the day to day issues of the Local.
 If you are more comfortable with another member of the Executive Board, we are here for you.
 The Local’s Office Staff (616-742-5526) and the Call Stewards (616-808-1892) have contact information for everyone on the Board or you can drop us a line on the Contact page. https://www.iatse26.org/contact/

-Stan Sacha is our Member-At-Large (and Head Carpenter at DeVos Place), his duty is to represent the interests of the members (and referents) of the Local.
+Tyler Blackport is our Member-At-Large, his duty is to represent the interests of the members (and referents) of the Local.
 If you are unsure if you want to pursue action, he is a good resource to talk it out.
+The Member-At-Large email is MAL@iatse26.org.

 You do not have to reveal to the anyone why you would like to speak to someone on the Board, but please do relay if it is time sensitive so the Office Staff/Call Steward can give you options if any individual is unable to respond right away.